kuwarkapur/face-mask-detection/README.md

 ## Application

-This can be used by riders who tend to drive for a longer period of time that may lead to accident space.
-You may also link to more resources.
+This can be used by companies to ensure that every person is waering massk or not .
+Also it can be used in public spaces as well for the same concern .You may also link to more resources.